 Are the games they mention similar to yours?
 If their answers are vague or incorrect, then there is a problem with the game description.

 On Steam, you also need to tag your games.
 If you tag your game in the wrong genre, Steam will not be able to show your game to the right people.
-Even if your tagging is correct, if your screenshots and descriptions are not of the correct game type, potential fans will ignore you because your game doesn’t look like their preferred game type.
+Even if your tagging is correct, if your game screen capture and descriptions are not of the correct game type, potential fans will ignore you because your game doesn’t look like their preferred game type.

 During Game Development